-Why is change so hard?
+Why is Change so Hard?

 What does your wish-list look like?
-Chances are it will contain one or more of the following: lose a few kilos, quit smoking, cut back on the alcohol, get fitter, improve my relationship with my spouse, control my temper, improve my life-work balance, be more generous with my time, go easier on the environment.
+Chances are it will contain one or more of the following: lose a few kilos, quit smoking, cut back on alcohol, get fitter, improve my relationship with my spouse, control my temper, improve my life-work balance, be more generous with my time, go easier on the environment.
 The list doesn’t stop there, but you get the picture.
 All these wishes are admirable.
 They’re good for us, good for others, and good for the world.
 So what stops us making them happen?
-The deceptively simple answer is that change – any sort of change – is really hard.
-Let’s take a look at some of the reasons why that might be – then see what we can do to overcome them in order to crank start the new behaviours we want to develop.
+The deceptively simple answer is change – any sort of change – is really hard.
+Let’s take a look at some of the reasons why this might be – then see what we can do to overcome them in order to crank start the new behaviours we want to develop.

 change